A close look at the Color Rendering Index (CRI, or Ra)

 A value of 100 does not mean that humans experience the color rendition as preferred; some investigations show the opposite or show no correlation.
 It therefore remains perfectly possible to use light sources with low (<< 80) CRI for applications requiring good or at least pleasant color rendition.

-8 Responses to “A close look at the Color Rendering Index (CRI, or Ra)”
+8 replies on “A close look at the Color Rendering Index (CRI, or Ra)”

 This is fantastic.
 We are in the midst of a critical struggle with the utilities over CRI, and you’ve presented our case in tremendous scientific detail.
 Thanks!